V3lectronics/SPIRIT/CONTRIBUTING.md

 - Please use Kicad 8.

+- If you add new parts, please ensure that they are available for purchase on [digikey](https://www.digikey.com/en/products/), have public datasheets and are RoHS compliant.

 - Avoid massive pull requests that are hard to review.
 It is easier for everyone if you split your contribution into smaller pieces (within reason).